barryzhan2017/user_service/README.md

 # user_service
-It's a microservice for users's CRUD.
-Main technology stack includes Python Flask and AWS RDS.
-The deployment will take place in AWS Elastic Beanstalk and CI/CD is done by AWS Code Pipeline.
+It's a microservice for users's CRUD, JWT authorization, email registration via SNS and SES, OAuth2 via Google Cloud and address verification via SmartyStreets.com.

 Additional features like JWT authentication and registration via email confirmation is complete.
 * JWT can also encrypt our user information for further authorization